 The Office of Naval Research is working with the Marine Corps and other services to advance tactical energy independence for expeditionary power needs.

-The Renewable Sustainable Expeditionary Power enabling capability (EC) responds to a joint urgent operational need statement to support forward-operating bases, combat outposts and observation posts with renewable and self-sustainable energy solutions.
+The Renewable Sustainable Expeditionary Power enabling capability, or EC, responds to a joint urgent operational need statement to support forward-operating bases, combat outposts and observation posts with renewable and self-sustainable energy solutions.
 It addresses the Navy expeditionary maneuver warfare capability gap logistics support to distributed operations by providing increased self-sufficiency in powering small units and development of alternative tactical mobile electric power sources necessary to support an increasing number of critical electrically powered devices.

-RSEP will deliver a tactically deployable Technology Readiness Level 6 system employing both renewable and sustainable power, targeted for forward-deployed enhanced company operation needs.
+RSEP will deliver a tactically deployable technology readiness level (TRL) 6 system employing both renewable and sustainable power, targeted for forward-deployed enhanced company operation needs.
 It will enable short-term silent operations and sustained low-noise missions.

 The warfighting payoff includes support of forward-deployed enhanced company operation needs; reduced logistics tail; improved force protection; increased tactical energy independence, and; the enabling of staggered fuel resupply, short-term silent operations, sustained low noise missions and longer missions.